 - Only carry your Social Security card and credit/debit cards when you know you will need them.
-If you were to lose your wallet or purse containing your Social Security number, credit/debit cards and identification (Driver’s License) it would provide all the information a criminal needs to steal your identity.
-If this does happen report this to the police immediately as well as financial institutions
+If you were to lose your wallet or purse containing your Social Security number, credit/debit cards, and identification (Driver’s License) it would provide all the information a criminal needs to steal your identity.
+If this does happen report this to the police and financial institutions immediately.

 - Check your credit bureau reports (Equifax, Trans Union, and Experian) once a year.
-You are allowed one credit report per credit bureau so space out requests over the course of a year.
+You are allowed one credit report per credit bureau per year.
 It is free and is the best way to alert you to identity theft.